gravity182/homeserver/Installation.md

         - API Key: go to `sonarr.<domain>.<tld>/settings/general`, retrieve the API Key and paste it here
     3. Click `Test` and `Save`

 Great.
 Now your indexers will be automatically synced to Radarr and Sonarr.
-This is the time to add some other indexers of your liking before moving on.
+This is the time to add some other indexers of your choice before moving on.

 For detailed info refer to the [Trash Guides](https://trash-guides.info/Prowlarr/) and official [Servarr Wiki](https://wiki.servarr.com/en/prowlarr).